dmitriy-kiriyenko/morgan/Readme.md

 Stack-rails uses soloist to run chef-solo and configure attributes via YAML file.
 Every time when you're running `soloist` command from the stack-rails folder it would pick-up configuration from `soloistrc` file and converge the system.

-## The complete walkthrough
+## Quick real world example

-As an example let's bootstrap infrastructure and deploy thoughtbot's open-source [copycopter](https://github.com/copycopter/copycopter-server) application.
+Let's bootstrap infrastructure and deploy thoughtbot's open-source [copycopter](https://github.com/copycopter/copycopter-server) application.
 This is modern and up-to-date Rails 3 application which uses bundler and asset pipeline.

 * Download this repository to target server